edjpman/edjpman.github.io/medVec/mVtutorial.md

 Training Epochs: A number of training epochs 50 and above were necessary as the loss despite taking longer to converge at a minimum consistently decreased.

-Optimizer: Per the original transformers paper, the Adam optimizer is standard by which the encoder-decoder is trained with and has benefits given its weight decay handling.
+Optimizer: Per the original transformers [paper](https://arxiv.org/pdf/1706.03762) (cite), the Adam optimizer is standard by which the encoder-decoder is trained with and has benefits given its weight decay handling.
 While testing various optimization techniques the Adam based optimizers produced the most promising results.
 The AdamW optimizer was identified as the best performing with most other options producing substantially worse performance.

 Batch Sizes: The batch size of one ended up providing the best forming results.